Turkmenistan

 Travel papers and visas

-Bulgarian citizens can apply for a visa for Turkmenistan at the Turkmen embassies in Moscow or Ankara.
-Information on the documents and fees required to apply for a Turkmenistan visa can be found at the following website: https://istanbul.tmconsulate.gov.tm/en/consular-services/consular/visa-requirements.
-Bulgarian citizens travelling to Turkmenistan who hold diplomatic and service passports do not need a visa.
-The passport must be valid for at least six months after the visa expires.
+Bulgarian citizens holding ordinary passports need a visa to visit Turkmenistan.
+Bulgarian citizens can apply for a Turkmenistan visa at the embassies of Turkmenistan in Moscow or Ankara.
+Information on the required documents and fees for applying for a Turkmenistan visa can be found on the following website: https://istanbul.tmconsulate.gov.tm/en/consular-services/consular/visa-requirements..Bulgarian citizens traveling to Turkmenistan, holders of diplomatic and service passports, do not need a visa.

 Important!

-Competitive service
+Consular service

-Temporary travel passport for EU citizens
+Temporary travel passport for EU citizens:

 In case of damaged, lost or stolen passports, Bulgarian citizens can apply for a temporary travel passport for EU citizens at an EU Member State embassy in Ashgabat.
 This temporary passport is issued for the sole purpose of returning to Bulgaria.

-Endorsements and legalisations
+Endorsements and legalisations:

 Turkmenistan is not a party to the Hague Convention.
 There is no Legal Assistance Treaty in force between the Republic of Bulgaria and Turkmenistan.
 Documents and other documents issued by Turkmenistan are subject to legalization in accordance with the procedure set out in the Regulations on Legalizations, Certifications and Translations of Documents and Other Documents.